okfn/opendatahandbook-old/source/appendices/file-formats.rst

 exhibited before – you should choose the format that provides the best balance between cost and suitability for purpose.
-For each format there are some things you should be aware of, and this section aims to affect them.
+For each format there are some things you should be aware of, and this section aims to explain them.

 This section focuses only on how the cut surfaces are best arranged so that machines can access them directly.
 Advice and guidance about